-- The Build A Library Program evolves into Powering the Potential.
+- Build A Library program evolves into Powering the Potential.
 AAP makes funding available to promote academic achievement through STEM projects.

-- AAP members are now offered professional development events and business resource group events twice a year respectively.
+- AAP members are now offered professional development events and business resource group events twice a year.

-- Mentoring Our Youth events are offered to bring members and funding recipients together for mentoring opportunities.
+- AAP offers Mentoring Our Youth events to members and funding recipients to increase mentoring opportunities.

 2012 – 2015

-- Volunteers host a Back to School event at the Good Samaritan Clinic, promoting healthy eating and diabetes awareness.
+- Volunteers host a Back-to-School event at the Good Samaritan Clinic that zeroes in on healthy eating habits and diabetes awareness.

 2008 – 2011